 I have been a Christian for many years and in all that time, the three subjects that seem to have generated more confusion and conflict within the Body of Christ than anything else have been…

-For all of the discussion and arguments provoked by these subjects, though, not much in the way of a consensus seems to have been achieved.
-I believe this is primarily due to the fact that proponents on both sides of the issues have often neglected to interpret the verses supporting their positions within their immediate contexts, as well as within the overall context of the scriptures.
+For all of the discussion and arguments provoked by these subjects, though, not much in the way of a consensus seems to have been reached.
+I believe this is primarily due to the fact that proponents on both sides of the issues have often failed to interpret the verses supporting their positions within their immediate contexts, as well as within the overall context of the scriptures.
 However, I believe that once they have been interpreted with a proper understanding of God’s overall purpose for man, and with a clear definition of the terms involved, we will find that these concepts are not all that difficult to grasp and that most, if not all, of the confusion can be eliminated.

-Since both Predestination and Election and Eternal Security relate to the subject of Salvation—which we are presently addressing in this series of exercises—they will be dealt with in each of our next two sessions, while the subject of Women in Ministry will be addressed in a session of its own at a later time.
+Since both Predestination and Election and Eternal Security relate to the subject of Salvation—which we are presently addressing in this series of exercises—they will be dealt with in this and our next session, while the subject of Women in Ministry will be addressed when we get to the exercises dealing with Service.
 Now, as for…

 The most important requirement for understanding Predestination is the knowledge that God’s purpose in creating mankind was to bring into existence a people who could ultimately become His family.
 The significance of this purpose becomes clear when we look at three passages of scripture which address the subject of Predestination; for, in each one, Predestination is presented within the context of the believer’s membership in the Family of God:

 In Ephesians 1: 4-5: He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself.

 In Romans 8: 29: For whom He foreknew He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren [brothers].